oyingidie/fcc-labs/0x00-responsive_web_design/03-product_landing_page/README.md

 - Custom SVG logo for brand identity
 - Search bar for quick navigation
-- Embedded YouTube video for product demonstration
+- Embedded YouTube video for product demo
 - Email subscription form to join the mailing list

 ### :hammer_and_wrench: Technologies Used